 The characteristics we are deeply interested in, such as intellectual curiosity, motivation, leadership, creativity, and a social conscience, cannot be measured by a standardized test.
-Equity and Holistic Approach

 There are ongoing concerns about economic, racial, and gender bias, and the financial and mental burden the testing process can present.
 Our admissions process is centered around developing a holistic understanding of who each individual is as a person and as a learner.
 While a standardized test result can sometimes offer insights into an applicant’s file, we feel strongly that this is not a good enough reason to ask students to take on this burden simply to add one small data point that will not be weighed heavily in the final analysis.

-.
-We are pleased to allow families the option to submit the work of which each student is proudest: writing, coding work, compositions.
-In 2018, when the University of Chicago became the first top ten research university to drop the SAT and ACT requirement, Dean of Admission James Nondorf noted, “We want students to understand the application does not define you -- you define the application.”
+At the heart of the JCHS admissions process is one essential idea: we want to get to know who you are as a unique individual and a whole person.
+We are pleased to allow families the option to submit the work of which each student is proudest.
+In 2018, when the University of Chicago became the first top ten research university to drop the SAT and ACT requirement, Dean of Admission James Nondorf noted, “We want students to understand the application does not define you — you define the application.”
 JCHS continues to agree.

 Our school is proud to be a leader in this important decision.
 We look forward to getting to know you better throughout this Admissions season.
-If you have any questions about the test-free program, please contact Director of Admissions Leslie Ticktin.
+If you have any questions about the test-free policy, please contact Director of Admissions Leslie Ticktin.